 If you are looking for a place to watch the sunset, a camp for the night, and create bonfires, then you have Lake Danum.
 What makes Lake Danum an exciting place to visit is the stories of enchantments that echo to the visitors’ ears that stay in Lake Danum.
 There are no ghosts or mystics here, though! haha!
 It’s just the guides that tell the story to make the excursion in the area extraordinary.

 For me, Sagada is a sanctuary for people who seek peace and healing.
 Neither do I know it is actually the forest in Sagada that helped me the most.
 The forest aided me in my fight versus anxiety.
-All I did is some kinda communion with trees in our trek in Marlboro Hills.
+All I did was some kinda communion with trees in our trek in Marlboro Hills.
 Japanese people call the stuff I did “shinrin-yoku” or forest bathing.

 How to Go to Sagada?